modmore/docs/en/03_Formalicious/v1/05_Create_a_Form.md

 Now is the time to put a form on a page!
 This can be done by going to a page and select a template you assigned the _formalicious_ Template Variable to.
 From there, select the Formalicious form you wish to show on that page.

 ![Select a Formalicious form in a page](../images/resource.png)

+Alternatively, if you use [ContentBlocks](https://www.modmore.com/contentblocks/), you can also create a _Formalicious Form Selector_ field and insert that into your page.